missing-user/bdistrib/README.md

 # bdistrib

-There are 3 surfaces, named 'plasma', 'middle', and 'current', The 'plasma' surface corresponds to the outermost surface of the VMEC equilibrium.
+There are 3 surfaces, named 'plasma', 'middle', and 'outer', The 'plasma' surface corresponds to the outermost surface of the VMEC equilibrium.
 The name of the relevant surface appears as a suffix on most variables.